sfoutz0205/react-port/README.md

 # MY PROFESSIONAL PORTFOLIO

 ## Purpose
 A website that gives information about me and allows potential employers to view my projects, resume, and contact me directly.
+Each project listed includes a link to the live deployed application as well as a link to the github repository.
+Links to my Twitter, LinkedIn, and Github profiles are also available in the footer.

 ## Creation
 This project was bootstrapped with Create React App.